saxn-paule/pimatic-datetime/README.md

 ### Sample Device Config:
 There are two optional configuration parameters
+* interval - the update interval of the device in ms. Default: 5000
 * locale - is used for formatting the local variables
 * dateformat - is used for formatting the datetime variable
+* timezone - is used for calculatine date and time from different timezones

 ```javascript
     {